uikit/uikit-site/docs/pages/card.md

 <p class="uk-text-lead">Create layout boxes with different styles.</p>

-Use cards to outline parts of your content with a container.
-UIkit cards provide header and footer sections as well as different style modifiers and additional options.
-Typically, cards are arranged in grid columns from the [Grid component](grid.md).

-***

 ## Usage

 The Card component consists of the card itself, the card body and an optional card title.
+Typically, cards are arranged in grid columns from the [Grid component](grid.md).

 | Class          | Description                                                                |
 |------------------|----------------------------------------------------------------------------|